quocbdo/hangman/psuedocode.md

-Hangman Game (Skateboard Edition) - Pseudocode
+Skater Hangman - Pseudocode

-- Generate a word from wordlist (3 categories: pro skaters, skate tricks, skate spots)
+- Generate a word from wordlist (3 categories: skate tricks, pro skaters, and skate spots)

 - Show word length with empty slots to user